-Situated south-east of Bangkok and close to the Cambodian border, Ko Chang is Thailand’s second largest island.
+Situated south-east of Bangkok and close to the Cambodian border, Ko Chang is Thailand’s third largest island (after Phuket and Ko Samui).
 Ko Chang is part of a national marine park archipelago which consists of 52 islands.
 Easily accessible from Pattaya and Bangkok, the addition of an airport at nearby Trat has seen a steady increase in the number of visitors.
 However, the island has so far avoided the levels of tourism experienced by Ko Samui and Phuket.

 Despite being Thailand’s second largest island, Ko Chang is only 30km long and 8km across.
 A road runs around most of the coastline, but much of the interior is inaccessible jungle-covered hills.
 There are songthaews which travel around the island, but many people chose to rent a motorbike and do their own exploration.
 This is definitely a great way to see Ko Chang and find your own secluded spot.
 If you want to visit the neighbouring islands, boat trips can be easily arranged on Ko Chang as can fishing or snorkelling trips.

 The nearest airport to Ko Chang is located on the mainland at Trat with a connecting road and ferry service to the island.
-Bangkok Airways fly twice daily from Bangkok to Trat (fares in the region of 4,000 Baht return).
+Bangkok Airways fly twice daily from Bangkok to Trat (fares in the region of 5,000 Baht return).
 The flight time is 50 minutes, but there is obviously additional time involved for the ferry crossing to the island itself.
 From Trat airport, a transfer service is available to take you all the way to your chosen hotel on Ko Chang.
-Fares for this transfer service range between 300-400 Baht.

 Buses depart from Bangkok’s Eastern Bus Terminal at Ekamai.
 Frequent services run to Trat bus station from where songthaews can connect you to the ferry crossing.
 There are also a couple of buses from Ekamai which will you take you to the ferry at Laem Ngop.
 Fares from Bangkok range between 200-500 Baht and take approximately 5 hours.